-Ucchrinkhala, Ucchṛṅkhala, Ucchrimkhala: 15 definitions
+Ucchrinkhala, Ucchṛṅkhala, Ucchrimkhala, Uchchhrinkhala, Uchchhṛṅkhala: 17 definitions

 Introduction:

-Ucchrinkhala means something in Hinduism, Sanskrit, the history of ancient India, Marathi.
+Ucchrinkhala means something in Hinduism, Sanskrit, the history of ancient India, Marathi, Hindi.
 If you want to know the exact meaning, history, etymology or English translation of this term then check out the descriptions on this page.
 Add your comment or reference to a book if you want to contribute to this summary article.

-Alternative spellings of this word include Uchchhrinkhala.
+Alternative spellings of this word include Ucchrinkhala.

 In Hinduism